RobotZapa/machineio/README.md

 If you need to transport some data from or to device client you can do that.
 (This will likely change)
   * #####ctrl_net.send('data', 'controller', 'to_client_name', {'exec': code})

-If you would like to perform an action if the controller cannot reach the server. takes self, the network object, as a parameter.
+If you would like to perform an action on the controller if the controller cannot reach the server. takes self, the network object, as a parameter.
   * #####ctrl_net.linkfailure = lambda self: machineio.stop('link failure')

 ## Configuration
 ### Servos